We’re nobody special – just a family of five six seven living in a semi-rural area of central Pennsylvania (or “Pennsyltucky” as we like to call it).

 - Is it sustainable – Are we replacing what we’re consuming?

 - How do our daily decisions impact the ecosystem in which we live?
 This “ecosystem” is not just the environment, but our neighborhood, community, etc.

 - Who do we depend on for our basic needs like food, shelter, water, heat, etc.?

 - Is it really natural to eat food that on average travels 1500 miles from field to fork?

 - Is it healthiest to eat food that is prepared in factories rather than kitchens?

-- Is it wise to rely on corporations for our food supply?
+- Is it wise to rely on a few large monolithic corporations for the bulk of our food supply?